 During November, eastward propagation was observed consistent with MJO activity on the fast end of the intraseasonal spectrum.
 After a break in apparent MJO activity during December and early January, a signal emerged over the Maritime Continent and has continued propagating through early March.
-There have been alternating periods of constructive and destructive interference between the MJO and the low frequency state from late January through the beginning of March.
+There have been alternating periods of constructive and destructive interference between the MJO and the low frequency state from late January through early April.